Skurks/Skurks/README.md

 Hit me up in whatever medium you'd like (but I do have ALL my notifications on silent).
 I strive for a 24-hr SLA.
 If it's crazy urgent, don't hesitate to come find me face to face or double-ring me on the phone.

-## My Current OKRs (as of August 2019)
+## My Current OKRs (as of Oct 2019)

 Objective | Timeline | Key-Result
 ----- | ----- | -----
-Improve attractiveness of ReviewTrackers offering | Q3 2019 (Now) | Reboot of product pricing/packaging & positioning to new RT Customers
-Build & grow high-functioning Product team | 2019 (Professional) | 75% voluntary rentetion, PM meet with > 1x customer/week
+Improve attractiveness of ReviewTrackers offering | Q4 2019 (Now) | Reboot of product positioning for RT Empower our CS & Partner teams to WIN | Q4 2019 (Now) | >50 accounts with an automated QBR deck Build & grow high-functioning Product team | 2019 (Professional) | 75% voluntary rentetion, PM meet with > 1x customer/week
 Scale RT.com to best-in-class SaaS | 2019-2020 | > 50% YoY Revenue Growth, > 110% Net Dollar Retention, Improve Margins > 10%
 Be a great human to others | 2019 (Both) | Pay it forward 2x a week, write more hand-written notes